firebase/codelab-friendlychat-web/cloud-functions-angular/README.md

 If you'd like to jump directly to the end and see the finished code head to the [cloud-functions-angular](../cloud-functions-angular) directory.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
+Now, it's updated to version 7.3.8 of the [Angular CLI](https://github.com/angular/angular-cli).

 # Running locally